Psychosis & Schizophrenia

 Over the course of a year, a number of events took their toll on my mental health.
 My Auntie died, a five year relationship came to an end, and two of my friends were killed in violent attacks.
-I became overwhelmed and I began to behave differently.
+I became overwhelmed and began to behave differently.

 I still live with my illness, but I’m in a much better place than I was.
-And remaining close to my family has helped, but most importantly I try to be a positive example for young people.
+Remaining close to my family has helped, but most importantly I try to be a positive example for young people.

 I try to tell my story as much as possible to help others that are experiencing similar situations.
 There is support out there, and lots of organisations can provide information and help you feel you’re not alone.